Paul Narracott

-Paul Narracott (born 8 October 1959) was the first Australian sportsperson (and only male) to have represented Australia at both a Summer (Los Angeles, 1984) and Winter Olympics (Albertville, 1992).
+Paul Narracott (born 8 October 1959) is a retired Australian athlete who was the first sportsperson (and only male) to have represented Australia at both a Summer (Los Angeles, 1984) and Winter Olympics (Albertville, 1992).

 Starting his career as a track sprinter, Paul was Australian Junior 100/200 metres champion.
 In 1977 he won his first of six Australian senior 100 metres championships, and was also 2nd in the 200 metres championships on four occasions.